-Criteria for registering an entity as a startup
+Criteria for entity registration as a start-up:

 - Name of the company